zio/zio/docs/reference/service-pattern/reloadable-services.md

 Released counter bc66ba00-0b50-4e6e-9f60-c38b6e140a82
 ```

+Observing the behavior, we notice that the service undergoes reloading, causing the counter to reset and begin incrementing from zero once more.

-2. **`Reloadable.auto`**- Using this constructor, we can provide a schedule along with a layer of type `ZLayer[In, E, Out]`, it will return a layer of reloadable service which will be automatically reloaded according to the provided schedule.
-Also, we can use `Reloadable.autoFromConfig` to extract the schedule from the ZIO environment.
+2. **`Reloadable.auto`** - By utilizing this constructor, we can provide a schedule alongside a layer of type `ZLayer[In, E, Out]`, resulting in a layer of reloadable service that will be automatically reloaded based on the specified schedule.
+Additionally, there is another constructor called `Reloadable.autoFromConfig` which can be used to extract the schedule from the ZIO environment.

 Let's change the previous example to reload the Counter service automatically every 5 second.
 First we need to create auto reloadable service: